41 Ways Kids Can Help Save the Planet in 5 Minutes or Less

 Start a compost bucket

-Who doesn't love a big pile of moldy, slimy goo?
-Well, your mom may not love it—if it's in your lunch box.
+Who doesn’t love a big pile of moldy, slimy goo?
+Well, your mom may not love it—if it’s in your lunch box.
 But make a compost pile out of old food scraps and everyone wins, including the environment, Fischer says.
-Here are some tips to help you get started on a compost pile.
+Don’t make the mistake of throwing away parts of fresh food, along with these other produce mistakes.

 Take a trash walk